eBooks

 Onramp to the Cloud

-As the world went remote in 2020, Signiant saw a more than 230% increase in data moving into and out of cloud storage by Media Shuttle users.
+As the world shifts to more remote work, Signiant saw a more than 5x increase in data moving into and out of cloud storage endpoints!
 Cloud storage offers IT teams the ability to immediately spin up the storage they need without setting foot in the office.

-So, for a company that must quickly implement a remote work environment, tools that make it easy to work with cloud storage from any provider are essential if and when they need it.
+So, for a company that must quickly implement or manage an expanding remote work environment, tools that make it easy to work with cloud storage from any provider are essential.
 For many looking to build a supportive remote infrastructure, cloud storage has become an invaluable resource.
 While storage independence is paramount, quickly and easily accessing the elasticity of the cloud provides even greater flexibility.

 Enterprise-Grade Security

-Perhaps security is the most prominent feature remote collaboration and file sharing solutions should possess.
+Perhaps security is the most predominant feature remote collaboration and file-sharing solutions should possess.
 In recent years, major media organizations such as Disney, HBO, and others suffered massive security breaches, resulting in the disruption of productivity, damage to reputations, and revenue loss in the form of highly valuable proprietary content.

 As with many other features, the need for defense-in-depth security in any solution you select allows you to indulge in the incredible benefits of remote access while ensuring that no unauthorized access occurs.